-Face coverings that completely cover the nose and mouth are now mandatory in Moab until at least June 15, 2021.
+Face coverings that completely cover the nose and mouth are mandatory in Moab until at least June 15, 2021.
 They must be worn in public areas including indoor or outdoor space open to the public where consistent social distancing of at least 6 feet is not possible, reasonable or prudent.
 Free masks are available at the Moab Information Center, on the corner of Main and Center Streets, and at the national parks.

 Frequently Asked Questions